stevedeichmann62/3103.2281/README.md

   * Usually this will be `master`, which contains an out-dated version of AndroidAPS, do **not** use the `master` branch
-  * If it is not already selected, switch to the branch you want to build by clicking on the branch name, choosing "show more" under "Remote branches" and look for the name of the branch with an "origin/" prefix: e.g. origin/3.1.0.3-ai2.2.8.
+  * If it is not already selected, switch to the branch you want to build by clicking on the branch name, choosing "show more" under "Remote branches" and look for the name of the branch with an "origin/" prefix: e.g. origin/3.1.0.3-ai2.2.8.1.
 Left-click that name and select "Checkout".
 The following screenshot shows how this will look like (a different branch was used here):
     ![Branch selection](Branch_selection_sample.png)
 6. The system will now create a local branch with the same name as the remote branch and switch to that branch, which is indicated by the name of the branch being shown in the lower right corner
 7. You can now build the APK with Build -> Generate signed Bundle / APK
-8. In case of any error messages during the build, try to first run a "Clean build" by selecting Build -> Clean to remove any reminiants from previous builds
+8. In case of any error messages during the build, try to first run a "Clean build" by selecting Build -> Clean to remove any reminiants from previous builds and then start the APK build again.

 General remark:
-If you have been working with AndroidAPS 2.x before and this is the first time you build a 3.x version, please first build and run the regular AndroidAPS 3.x version from https://github.com/nightscout/AndroidAPS and doublce-check that this works fine.
+If you have been working with AndroidAPS 2.x before and this is the first time you build a 3.x version, please first build and run the regular AndroidAPS 3.x version from https://github.com/nightscout/AndroidAPS and double-check that this works fine.
 Only then upgrade to the version including autoISF.

 For questions or feedback, please contact us at https://de.loopercommunity.org/t/woher-wie-autoisf/